Hariharnath-Paduchuru/simple_send_message_raspberry_Azure/README.md

 - Open a terminal on your Raspberry Pi.

 - Navigate to the directory where you saved the Python file.
+- Before running the code,You should use the Azure IoT Explorer to monitor the data received at the IoT Hub.
+- To configure the Azure IoT Explorer, look into the steps mentioned [here](https://github.com/Azure/azure-iot-explorer)
 - Run the following command to start running the Python code:

     ```